Call Us

 • Excessive alcohol use or drug abuse

-Recognising someone else is not ok can be difficult, but it can even more difficult seeing it in yourself.
+Recognising that someone else isn't OK can be difficult, but it can be even more difficult seeing it in yourself.
 Paul McLaren, Consultant Psychiatrist at Priory Hospital Ticehurst House, has four questions men should ask themselves if they’re struggling with mental health:

 • Are you still keen on exercise and do you still get a buzz from it?
-If your exercise is slipping and you are not motivated to do it, it could be that your mental health is deteriorating
+If your exercise is slipping and you're not motivated to do it, it could be that your mental health is deteriorating

 • Are you finding it harder to concentrate on work?
 Are you able to concentrate on a book or a film?